 CMES offers UA undergraduate students, upon completion of their degree, a Certificate in Middle Eastern Studies for completion of 18 credit hours of eligible UA coursework related to Middle East studies.
+All eligible courses must meet the requirement of 50% Middle East/North African content at the time they were taken and must result in a regular grade (A,B,C,D,E).
 A minimum of 9 eligible credit hours must be in non-language courses.
 You must also have a minimum GPA of 2.5 for the 18 credits of Middle East-related coursework.
 Students with a major or minor in Middle Eastern & North African Studies or a major in Arabic are not eligible.

 A list of eligible courses and their descriptions is available here.
 Please note that the list is subject to change.
 If you believe one of your courses that is not on the list meets the requirement of 50% Middle East/North African content, please contact CMES.
 Course eligibility will be determined on a case-by-case basis.